How Can I Get My Relieving Letter After Being Terminated for Absconding?

 Tanmoy banerjee

-2. I am mentioning all the things that I could not serve the notice period due to my mother being a heart patient, and I am the only son.
+2. I mentioned all the reasons I could not serve the notice period due to my mother being a heart patient, and I am the only son.
 I am also willing to pay any amount in that regard.

 I have a valid reason and have provided proper documentation.